Malvern College: Later 20th and 21st centuries

 In 1965, the college celebrated the centenary of its foundation with a visit by Queen Elizabeth The Queen Mother and Harold Macmillan, the recently retired prime minister.
-The college's 160th anniversary will be commemorated in 2025.
+The college's 160th anniversary was commemorated in 2025.

 Having been a school for boys aged 13 to 18 since its foundation, in 1992 it merged with Ellerslie Girls’ School and Hillstone preparatory school (independent primary school) to become coeducational and to offer education for pupils aged 3 to 18.
 The college also departed from the full boarding model of many English public schools by admitting day pupils, although over two-thirds of pupils board.

 A development scheme was initiated in 2008.
 This included the building of a new sports complex, new athletics and viewing facilities at the pitches and two new boarding houses.
 The sports complex and new houses were opened in October 2009.
 Ellerslie House was opened for girls, commemorating the eponymous former girls' school, and the other new house has become the new permanent residence for the boys of No. 7.

 In April 2010, part of the school suffered serious damage when a fire broke out in one of the boarding houses.
 The Grade II listed building, built in 1871, was home to 55 girls and the housemistress, although no one was in residence at the time of the fire.
 In 2024, the college submitted plans for the adaptation of the War Memorial Library to a Sixth form centre.

 The original preparatory school, Hillstone, opened in 1883.
 When the college went coeducational, Hillstone was absorbed into Malvern to become its preparatory department.
 In 2008 this was merged with The Downs preparatory school in the nearby village of Colwall, Herefordshire to form The Downs, Malvern College Preparatory School.
 Boarding is available to pupils in the preparatory school aged 7 and above, who reside in a separate boarding house known as The Warren.